January 15, 2026

 The Accessibility Problem

 Traditional advisors served the already-wealthy by design.
-High minimums, percentage-based fees, and geographic limitations meant most Americans couldn't access professional wealth management even if they wanted it.
+High minimums, percentage-based fees, and geographic limitations meant most Americans couldn’t access professional wealth management even if they wanted it.
+Technology flipped the model: instead of serving 1,000 wealthy clients at high fees, platforms serve millions at low fees.

 The Performance Problem

-Robo-advisors don't try to beat the market.
+Research consistently shows that most actively managed portfolios underperform low-cost index funds over time.
+Traditional advisors claimed their value came from “beating the market,” but data revealed they rarely did — especially after fees.
+Robo-advisors don’t try to beat the market.
 They build diversified portfolios of low-cost index funds, automatically rebalance, harvest tax losses, and maintain target allocations.
 This boring, algorithmic approach outperforms most human advisors simply by avoiding expensive mistakes and minimizing costs.

 How Modern Wealth Management Technology Works